Second Chances

 • Youth Work Force Center - partnership provides eligible youth access to training and employment resources under the Workforce Innovative Opportunity Act (WIOA)

-• Newport News Public Schools – partnership helps to enroll youth in traditional or non-traditional school.
+• Newport News Public Schools – partnershiphelps to enroll youth in traditional or non-traditional school.

 • Peninsula Regional Education Program (PREP) - partnership offers instruction in basic skills, GED certification, English language learning, and workforce training to prepare youth for college, careers, and citizenship.